 You will have to satisfy the requirements for a permanent residence permit on the day when we process your application for citizenship

-This stipulation differs from the rules that apply if you also have an application for a permanent residence permit in with UDI.
+This stipulation differs from the rules that apply if you also have an application for a permanent residence permit with UDI.
+The rules below apply if you apply for a permanent residence permit after 1 September 2025:

-The waiting time for applications for Norwegian citizenship can be long, and an applicant’s status can change in this time.
-For example, we experience that many applicants no longer fulfil the income requirement when we process their citizenship application and, consequently, their application is rejected.
+The waiting time for applications for Norwegian citizenship can be long, and an applicant’s status can change during this time.
+For example, we experience that many applicants no longer fulfil the income requirement when we process their citizenship application, and consequently, their application is rejected.

 Relevant examples include:

-- You had enough income in the 12 months before you submitted your application for Norwegian citizenship, but your level of income no longer fulfils the requirement when your application is processed.
+- You had enough income in the twelve months before you submitted your application for Norwegian citizenship, but your level of income no longer fulfils the requirement when your application is processed.

 - You were a school pupil or student during the two semesters immediately prior to submitting your application for Norwegian citizenship, but not during the two semesters before your application is processed by UDI.